OctopusDeploy/blog/blog/2022-04/dora-metrics/index.md

 The best way to appreciate MTTR, is to contrast it with MTBF (Mean Time Between Failure).

 The focus on MTTR is an explicit recognition that we care more about reducing the impact of failure than we do about avoiding failures entirely.
 That’s not to say we don’t care about avoiding failures.
-Of course we do!
+Of course we do.
 (More on that shortly.)
 We just care *more* about our ability to recover when we do fail.
 And we recognize that safety measures that significantly detract from deployment frequency and lead time should be avoided since they create their own form of systemic risk.
 (Longer lead time, bigger batches, riskier deployments etc.)

 Flatly: [Accelerate has demonstrated that the DORA metrics matter](https://octopus.com/blog/change-advisory-boards-dont-work).
 (And MTBF doesn’t.)

-If our failures are fixed within minutes, if they only affect a tiny fraction of our users, and if all the data can be recovered quickly… is it really so terrible if we make a mistake every now and then?
-Is it not more prudent to focus more energy on our ability to recover from failure, than pursuing the impossible goal of catching every last mistake?
+If our failures are fixed in minutes, if they only affect a tiny fraction of our users, and if all the data can be recovered quickly… is it really so terrible if we make a mistake every now and then?
+Shouldn't we focus more energy on our ability to recover from failure, than pursuing the impossible goal of catching every last mistake?

 When we demonstrate consistent improvement with respect to MTTR, instead of MTBF, it’s easier to make the case for reduced bureaucracy.
 This reduces lead time, increases deployment frequency, reduces deployment size.
 This results in even safer deployments, with even better MTTR.

-We’ve turned a vicious cycle into a virtuous one.
+We turn a vicious cycle into a virtuous one.

 ### Change failure percentage

 Testing is the often-forgotten part of DevOps.
-Continuous Deployment, without appropriate testing, is a sure-fire way to deploy bugs to production more quickly than before!
+Continuous Deployment, without appropriate testing, is a sure-fire way to deploy bugs to production more quickly than before.

-While our focus on MTTR over MTBF demonstrates our acceptance that failures will occur, that doesn’t mean we are happy when they do.
+While our focus on MTTR over MTBF demonstrates our acceptance that failures will occur, that doesn’t mean we're happy when they do.
 DevOps is about building quality in, just as much as it’s about deploying small and often.
 We want our deployments to be boring, rather than nail-biting.
 We want to be confident they’ll work.

 But we need to replace slow checks with fast checks.